Giappp/Cinema-Project/README.md

 # Cinema-Project

-# University of Transport and Communication
+# University of Transport and Communications
 Group 12 - IT02 - K63

 Leader: Bùi Khánh Toàn